sdingcn/closure/README.md

 Lambdas are lexically scoped and are thus evaluated to closures.
 Common data structures (e.g. lists) can be (awkwardly) implemented using closures (see [test/quicksort.expr](test/quicksort.expr)).
-Some OOP features (e.g. inheritance) can also be (awkwardly) implemented using closures (see [test/oop-inheritance.expr](test/oop-inheritance.expr)).
+Some limited forms of OOP features (e.g. inheritance) can also be (awkwardly) implemented using closures (see [test/oop-inheritance.expr](test/oop-inheritance.expr)).
 The evaluation order of `letrec` bindings, calls, and sequence, is left-to-right.
 `get`/`put` reads/writes one line each time where each line contains one integer.